gyubaekkim/new_nilm/README.md

 ## The Improved Power Disaggregation
-This project is to improve performance of the existing NILM systems.
+This project is to improve performance of the existing disaggregation systems.
+It is composed of the design phase for obtaining the optimized base model, and the build phase for constructing the applied model.
-The study is composed of several experiments
+The study is composed of several experiments.

 ### Experiments
 - [on Algorithms](#action1)